krystleta/se_project_aroundtheus/README.md

 **Description**

-The first stage of Project 4 is a continuation of the Around the U.S. project and it is about setting up the groundwork to allow users to input data into a form on the webpage and it'll dynamically update the web page content based on the user input.
+Project 4 is a continuation of the Around the U.S. project and it is about setting up the groundwork to allow users to input data into a form on the webpage and it'll dynamically update the web page content based on the user input.
+Stage 2 involves styling a modal popup box and positioning it in the center of the screen.

 **Technologies and  techniques**

-The technologies and techniques used are Javascript arrays.
+The technologies and techniques used are Javascript arrays, flexbox.

 **Link to the project**